JMIBarth/tutorials/multiple_sequence_alignment/README.md

 ## 2.4 Exclude unreliably aligned regions
 By comparing the alignments above, you may have realized that despite the different algorithms and parameters used, alignment differences were always located in the same regions, while other parts did not change.
 This is, because some parts of the sequence are more conserved among the species and can thus be aligned with greater confidence.
 For phylogenetic inference, we rely on aligning only homologous sites, so we may exclude variable non-conserved regions that cannot be aligned with high confidence.

 We will use the software BMGE (Block Mapping and Gathering with Entropy by [Criscuolo & Gribaldo 2010 BMC Evol Biol](https://doi.org/10.1186/1471-2148-10-210)) for this purpose.
-Download BMGE using the command below in your Terminal:
+If you haven't downloaded BMGE, do so via the following command in your Terminal:
 `curl ftp://ftp.pasteur.fr/pub/gensoft/projects/BMGE/BMGE-1.12.tar.gz -o BMGE-1.12.tar.gz`

 Extract the content of the compressed tar.gz file using:
 `tar xvzf BMGE-1.12.tar.gz `

 Change the directory to the BMGE folder and test the program:
 `cd BMGE-1.12`
 `java -jar BMGE.jar `

-If you see a line starting with `mandatory parameters: -i ‘infile’…` the software works and you can type the following command to take the cut and re-aligned FASTA file as input.
+If you see a line starting with `mandatory parameters: -i ‘infile’…` the software works and you can type the following command to input the cut and re-aligned FASTA file:
 `java -jar BMGE.jar -i PATH/TO/12s_ncbi_ed_cut_realn.fasta -t DNA -of PATH/TO/12s_ncbi_ed_cut_realn_filtered.fasta -oh PATH/TO/12s_ncbi_ed_cut_realn_filtered.html`

 The `-t` flag indicates that we are using DNA sequences, `-of` tells the program to write a filtered alignment in FASTA format, and `-oh` to visualize the filtered alignment in HTML format.